planetary-social/protocol-documentation/docs/rpc/rpc.md

 A list of known RPC messages.
 {: .fs-6 .fw-300 }

-This section attempts to document known RPC messages.

 This documentation refers to the side sending the initial request as the client.
 The side receiving the initial request is called a server.
 Therefore for example a phrase "server termination" refers to messages sent by the server